Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous Visual Perception

-In autonomous vehicle, determining a comprehensive understanding environment and its current state are the basic and important tasks, which can be efficiently solved by SLAM algorithms.
+In autonomous systems, determining a comprehensive understanding of the environment and its current state is one of the basic and important perception tasks, which can be efficiently solved by vSLAM algorithms or sub-topics of vSLAM algorithms.
+Some classic SLAM methods are well summarized and discussed in \cite{fraundorfer2012visual,cadena2016past}.
 Cadena \textit{et al.} \cite{cadena2016past} reviewed the related works on SLAM over the last 30 years in detail.
 They revisited and answered several important and meaningful questions related to SLAM and stated that ``SLAM is necessary for autonomous robots".
-Furthermore, they discussed the accomplishments and challenges of SLAM.
-Readers who want to learn more about the classical SLAM methods can refer to \cite{fraundorfer2012visual, cadena2016past}.
 Different from previous review papers, in this section, we mainly focus on the application of deep learning algorithms in perception by subdividing them into three types.